-There are thousands of configuration ‘atoms’ that, if badly configured, can cascade into major infrastructure-level vulnerabilities.
+There are thousands of configuration “atoms” that, if badly configured, can cascade into major infrastructure-level vulnerabilities.
 This profusion is a nightmare for security professionals and a blessing for their opponents.
 Let’s go through some common exploits:

-intruders in their AD
+How SingHealth detected intruders in their AD

-Well, there’s a catch here: they didn’t.
+Well, there’s a catch.
+They didn’t.

-By the way, did they truly got banned?
 Let’s take a closer look at the remediation tactics SingHealth implemented.

-Firstly, SingHealth’s remediation team created a new set of domain administrators and revoked the access of the former ones.
+First, SingHealth’s remediation team created a new set of domain administrators and revoked the access of the former ones.
 This is a must-do that’s never sufficient but always necessary.